 }

-matrixmultiply is scalar, so this is the throughput bottleneck. the Backend trait is the insertion point for simd: implement SimdBackend with the same trait, swap the backend type, and every matmul in the model uses avx2 or neon without touching model code.
+matrixmultiply is scalar, so this is the throughput bottleneck. the Backend trait is the insertion point for simd: implement SimdBackend with the same trait, swap the backend type, and every matmul in the model uses the new kernel with zero model code changes.

 }